PaXLiCh/FormattEditText/README.md

 If you need to display the escape char as a literal char just double the escape char like this:
 - phone mask: `\\\\(999) 999-9999`

-Escape chars are escape only one character '\\'.
-Therefore, the following literal characters must also write with the escape character:
+Escape chars are escape only one character `\`.
+Therefore, the following literal characters must be also written with the escape character:
 - phone mask: `\\\\\\9(999) 999-9999`

+Do not specify `android:inputType`, it will be automatically set on the fly by specified mask string.
+If mask string contains only numeric mask characters (and literals), `InputType` will be set to `TYPE_CLASS_NUMBER`, otherwise `TYPE_CLASS_TEXT`.

 ### Decimal EditText